SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: SimLens

+where $[\cdot,\cdot]$ denotes an ordered two-token state (not an interval), and $T_l^L$ is the forward map from layer $l$ to layer $L$ restricted to this state.

+The two tokens play complementary roles. \texttt{<s>} provides global conditioning and a stable context/position anchor, consistent with recent analyses of first-token attention and attention-sink behavior in LLMs \citep{barbero2025llms,gu2024attention}, while \texttt{<a>} provides the semantic anchor for the candidate answer.
+This two-token continuation is the core ``one more token'' design of SimLens: it adds very little compute, yet preserves enough upper-layer processing to recover substantially better latent predictions than direct linear readout.
+We then convert $\texttt{<a>}^L$ to vocabulary probabilities via Eq. (\ref{logits equation}) and Eq. (\ref{softmax equation}), score each candidate answer, and select the highest-scoring candidate.

-To evaluate the performance of SPADE, we plot the accuracy of SPADE applied to each intermediate layer and compare it against other methods (Figure \ref{fig:performance_improvement}).
-In the ARC dataset, the performance of the SPADE starts to rise above the baseline at layer 14 and reaches the naive LLM’s accuracy by layer 18.
-In comparison, Logit Lens has a lower baseline.
-Its performance only starts to rise above the baseline at layer 21 and stays below that of the SPADE until layer 28.
+To evaluate SimLens, we compare layer-wise accuracy against other methods (Figure~\ref{fig:performance_improvement}).
+On ARC, SimLens rises above the baseline at layer 14 and reaches the naive LLM's accuracy by layer 18.
+In comparison, Logit Lens starts to rise above the baseline only at layer 21 and remains below SimLens until layer 28.

-The start token <s> is crucial for SPADE's performance.
-When it is removed, the performance in the ARC dataset is significantly impacted, reaching the naive LLM model's accuracy only after layer 20.
-Notice that the baseline in this case is also lower than the SPADE and only comparable to Logit Lens, suggesting that the start token, widely used as a positional anchor in transformer models, contributes crucial task information that SPADE can utilize.
+The start token \texttt{<s>} is crucial for SimLens.
+When it is removed, performance on ARC is significantly degraded, reaching the naive LLM's accuracy only after layer 20.
+The baseline in this case is also lower than SimLens and only comparable to Logit Lens, suggesting that the start token, widely used as a positional anchor in transformer models, contributes crucial task information that SimLens can exploit.
+This is consistent with recent evidence that the first token can act as a privileged routing point or attention sink in LLM computation \citep{barbero2025llms,gu2024attention}.

-The same trend can be further validated in the BoolQ and HeadQA dataset (Figure \ref{fig:performance_improvement}), suggesting SPADE's superior performance in general.
+The same trend also appears on BoolQ and HeadQA (Figure~\ref{fig:performance_improvement}), suggesting that SimLens generalizes across our single-token decision benchmarks.

+Figure~\ref{fig:performance_improvement} also reports results for an ARC-trained Tuned Lens.
+Tuned Lens is competitive on the in-domain ARC setting, reaching 70.60\% at layer 29, but remains slightly below Linear SimLens (70.91\%).
+Its cross-dataset transfer is less stable: on BoolQ, the best Tuned Lens accuracy is 52.63\%, far below SimLens (84.86\%), Linear SimLens (84.59\%), and even Logit Lens (83.94\%); on HeadQA, Tuned Lens reaches 42.92\%, again below SimLens (43.58\%).
+This pattern is consistent with the CE-based comparison in Figure~\ref{fig:simlens_compare}, where SimLens remains strongest across most layers.